unclecode/groqcall/README.md

 This README is organized into three main sections, each showcasing different aspects of FunckyCall.ai:

 - **Sending POST Requests**: Here, I explore the functionality of sending direct POST requests to LLMs using FunckyCall.ai.
 This section highlights the flexibility and control offered by the library when interacting with LLMs.
-- **FunckyHub**: The third section introduces the concept of FunckyHub, a usefull feature that simplifies the process of executing functions.
+- **FunckyHub**: The second section introduces the concept of FunckyHub, a useful feature that simplifies the process of executing functions.
 With FunckyHub, there is no need to send the function JSON schema explicitly, as the functions are already hosted on the proxy server.
 This approach streamlines the workflow, allowing developers to obtain results with a single call without having to handle function call is production server.
 - **Using FunckyCall with PhiData**: In this section, I demonstrate how FunckyCall.ai can be seamlessly integrated with other libraries such as my favorite one, the PhiData library, leveraging its built-in tools to connect to LLMs and perform external tool requests.